patooworld/vsixvhax/Completion-Cache.md

 [[images/completion-cache/module-check-policy.png]]

 Apart from that, try adding `--times` and `-D macro-times` to your display `.hxml`.
-Maybe a lot of time is spent on a particular macro that doesn't need to do as much work in display mode (check for `#if display`).
+Maybe a lot of time is spent on a particular macro that doesn't need to do _quite_ as much work in display mode as in a regular compilation (check for `#if display`).

 ### How do I disable it?